One Super Bowl bet you won’t regret

 My advice?
 Require that he set aside a significant portion of any windfall for long-term savings.
 If he’s earned money through a part time job, why not open an IRA?
 He could also contribute to the 529 you’ve opened for him.
 (It’s better to have fewer assets in your kid’s name when applying for financial aid, as colleges generally ask for a higher percentage of that money than they do of parental assets.)
 If your kid has a charity or project that he cares about (maybe he volunteers at a local animal shelter?), suggest that he set aside a donation for that, too.
 No matter what, help him come up with a plan that reflects your family’s money values.

-A small bet for the Patriots in the Big Game may seem like child’s play.
+A small bet in the Big Game may seem like child’s play.
 But using any winnings wisely can help make sure your kid learns not to gamble away his future.